RichardRed0x/checkonchain/dcronchain/resources/decred_marketing_strategy.md

 ### **Symbiosis with Bitcoin**:
 Bitcoin is a hardcore organism whose strength is in it's resistance to change.

-Decred iterates by implementing a hive mind of stake-holders with skin-in-the game.
+Decred organism iterates by implementing a hive mind of stake-holders with skin-in-the game.
 Decred is Bitcoin with a brain.

 The Two co-exist and are in fact symbiotic.
 The patch each other's weaknesses and in combination, there are no sound money gaps to fill.
+Decred's infrastructure (privacy, LN, DEX, Atomic Swaps) expands the realm of what is possible with Bitcoin.

 ## 2) Decred's Elegant Design

 ### **Decred fixes this**
-Bitcoin weaknesses
+**Bitcoin weaknesses**
 - Miner centralisation which is inevitable for PoW (Hybrid PoW/PoS is 2FA).
 - Consensus by upgrade leads to many [outdated nodes](http://luke.dashjr.org/programs/bitcoin/files/charts/security.html?201817144) which are security holes (Soft forks trick old nodes to the new rules via trust in new nodes)
 - Central planning committe in Bitcoin Core and Blockstream working to their VC backed agenda of sidechains as a product (hypocrasy of BTSE ICO token) (Every Decred stakeholder decides whether to activate a change to consensus)
 - Subject to external capture by funding (Decred is entirely self-funded)
 - Soft Forks are security holes.
 They are used on Bitcoin to avoid contentious Hard Forks but this constrains development and leads to performance trade-offs.
 (Decred can controlled Hard Fork whilst maintaining consensus)

+**Decred weaknesses**
+- Liquidity (MMs are live, Liquidity is thin everywhere, captain obvious BTC is 7yrs older)

 ###